Explainer: How bad is the hack that targeted US agencies?

 “There’s no evidence that this was meant to be destructive,” said Ben Buchanan, Georgetown University cyberespionage expert and author of “The Hacker and The State.”
 He called the campaign’s scope, “impressive, surprising and alarming.”

 Its apparent monthslong timeline gave the hackers ample time to extract information from a lot of different targets.
-Buchanan said the impact is likely to be significant and compared it to the 2015 Chinese hack of the U.S. Office of Personnel Management, in which the records of 22 million federal employees and government job applicants were stolen.
+Buchanan said the impact is likely to be significant and compared its magnitude to the 2015 Chinese hack of the U.S. Office of Personnel Management, in which the records of 22 million federal employees and government job applicants were stolen.

 WHAT IS SOLARWINDS?